-Masters students with an interest in development economics put together a suitable course program in consultation with their major advisor and committee.
+Masters students with an interest in development economics put together a suitable course program in consultation with their major professor and guidance committee.

 One graduate specialization is available to students in DEV: the graduate specialization in international development, administered by the College of Social Science.